nigelgbanks/islandora_plupload/README.md

 ------------

-Install Plupload (http://www.drupal.org/project/plupload) and the associated library according to directions provided by the Plupload module excpet make sure to use a 1.x version of the library as 2.x is now the default download which does not work with the module without changes.
+Install Plupload (http://www.drupal.org/project/plupload) and the associated library according to directions provided by the Plupload module except make sure to use a 1.x version of the library as 2.x is now the default download which does not work with the module without changes.
 Enable Islandora Plupload and all managed_file form fields within forms with an ID containing "islandora"